National Institute of Technology, Tiruchirappalli: Sports Fete

 Sports Fete is the annual inter-departmental sports competition of the institute.
 It is usually conducted in September.
 The competition is among the departments competing in various indoor and outdoor sports.
 Events like athletics, football, cricket and hockey have more points to score.
 The department with the highest total points wins the Sports Fete trophy.
 The Mechanical Engineering Department has won the most titles, beating the Computer Science Department by a marginal difference.

+Aaveg

+Aaveg is the annual, exclusive inter-hostel cultural and sports competition for first-year undergraduate students at NIT Tiruchirappalli.
+It serves as the primary orientation and integration platform, fostering community and allowing freshers to showcase their talents.
+Students compete fiercely under their respective hostel banners—Garnet A, Agate, Garnet B, Opal C, and Beryl—across sports, cultural, gaming, and literary events for the overall championship trophy.

-Department Festivals
+Department Symposiums

 Every academic department of NIT Trichy conducts a symposium every year which is a kind of technical festival.
 Spread over two days, the symposiums usually include paper presentations, guest lectures, workshops and various other events pertaining to the central theme each department has decided on for the year.

-The symposiums conducted by the various academic departments are Alchemy (chemical engineering), Archcult (architecture), Bizzdom (management studies), Currents (electrical and electronics engineering), Inphynitt (Physics), Mettle (metallurgical and materials engineering), Moments (civil engineering), Probe (electronics and communication engineering), Prodigy (production engineering), Sensors (instrumentation and control engineering), Synergy (mechanical engineering), Version (computer applications), Vortex (computer science and engineering).